BrenAhumada/Project---The-World-Bank/README.md

 ## Instructions

-☑️ Select the oldest and newest founding years from the businesses table
+☑️ Select the oldest and newest founding years from the businesses table.

 ☑️ How many businesses were founded before 1000?

 ☑️ Which businesses were founded before 1000?

-☑️ Exploring the categories
+☑️ Exploring the categories.

-☑️ Counting the categories
+☑️ Counting the categories.

-☑️ Oldest business by continent
+☑️ Oldest business by continent.

-☑️ Joining everything for further analysis
+☑️ Joining everything for further analysis.

-☑️ Counting categories by continent
+☑️ Counting categories by continent.

-☑️ Filtering counts by continent and category
+☑️ Filtering counts by continent and category.

 ![](https://github.com/BrenAhumada/The_Oldest_Businesses/blob/main/Images/lets_goo.png)